tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - whether job logs need redaction
 - whether file downloads need extra approval
 - whether access expires automatically
-- whether a pipeline output is considered research-only or clinical
+- whether a pipeline output is research-only or clinical
 - whether a dataset can be reused for machine learning
 - whether a workflow version must be frozen
 - whether object storage paths can contain sample names
 - whether deleted users still have access through old tokens
 - whether temporary files are cleaned up
 - whether a researcher is allowed to combine two datasets
+- whether a service account can access multiple customer workspaces
+- whether support tooling is allowed to inspect file contents
+- whether logs, metrics, and crash reports leave the approved region

 None of this is abstract.

-It becomes tickets, production incidents, sales blockers, security reviews, customer escalations, and design meetings.
+It becomes tickets, production incidents, sales blockers, customer escalations, security reviews, design meetings, and audit evidence.

-A very simple pipeline design can be completely unacceptable if it leaks identifiers into logs.
+A simple pipeline can be unacceptable if it leaks identifiers into logs.

 A technically elegant cross-region replication strategy can be rejected because data residency is wrong.

 A convenient admin support workflow can fail because it gives staff too much visibility into patient data.

 A notebook export can become a problem because it contains embedded clinical metadata.

 A retry system can become risky because it preserves intermediate files longer than intended.

 Compliance is not just a policy layer.

 It is the shape of the system.

 The practical mental model is this: